 Composting is becoming a welcome feature of Irish gardens.

 An important method of waste control is the prevention of rubbish being created, also known as waste reduction.
 Means of avoidance include the reuse of second-hand products, repairing broken items instead of buying new ones and designing products to be refillable or reusable.

 In April 2004 the EPA launched the National Waste Prevention Programme.
 It drove reduction policy like the Green Home program (more information on (www.greenhome.ie), Packaging Waste Prevention Programme and The Green Business Initiative.
-In 2007 the EPA also recommended separate food waste collection services for houses and businesses and the creation of infrastructure to treat large amounts of organic waste.

 Upload to this page

 Add your photos, text, videos, etc. to this page.

 - Environmental Governance

 - Air Quality